Agilent Thought Leader Program

 Awarded: November 2011

-Dr. Chris Evelo and the department of bioinformatics at Maastricht University are the recipients of an Agilent Thought Leader Award supporting development of software to integrate different types of biological data.
+Dr. Chris Evelo at the department of bioinformatics at Maastricht University is the recipient of an Agilent Thought Leader Award supporting development of software to integrate different types of biological data.
 The goal of this award is to help accelerate breakthroughs in disease research by facilitating integrative systems biology approaches.
 The Evelo Lab helped develop WikiPathways.org as a community-curated platform for structuring multi-omics data and the associated open-access pathway analysis tool PathVisio. (press release)

 Dr. Steven Carr